 Any connection with another system introduces an additional potential point of failure.
 The more platforms involved in the connection, the greater the security concerns and the easier it is for things to go wrong.

-For example, financial data going from a payment gateway to a service desk might require a solution that is compliant with GDPR, CCPA, etc.
+Another concern is compliance.
+Depending on the data being shared across applications, you might need to adhere to different compliance standards.
+For example, financial data going from a payment gateway to a service desk might require a solution that is compliant with GDPR, CCPA, or industry-specific regulations.

 Compatibility and Interoperability Issues